Due diligence searches

 Submit a search request

-Use the following steps to complete a search.
+Use the following steps to complete and submit a search request.

 You must get written authorization from the employer's company granting you permission to request a search for their records.
 If you're searching for multiple company names, you must have authorization from each company to be searched.